raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 ~~~
 {: title="Client/Delivery Service communication with fanout" }

-In the federated case, messages to a "foreign" Delivery Service can be proxied
+In the federated case, messages to a guest Delivery Service can be proxied
 via the sender's own Delivery Service.

 ## High level overview of the operations